Extreme bearing applications

 Maintenance-free for at least 10 years

-Martin Metterhausen believes this specially designed Extreme Bearing will be working and completely maintenance-free for at least 10 years if not more.
-Normal bearings usually failed within weeks or months and there was usually no warning sound of any malfunction because they were underwater.
-When they failed, the tank needed to be drained and the shaft was usually damaged and needed replacement.
-This requires many hours of unplanned downtime that stop the normal operations of the incinerator.
+Martin Metterhausen believes this specially designed Extreme Bearing will be working and completely maintenance-free.
+For at least 10 years if not more.
+Normal bearings usually failed within weeks or months.
+And there was usually no warning sound of any malfunction because they were underwater.
+When they failed, the tank needed to be drained, the shaft was usually damaged.
+And needed replacement.
+This requires many hours of unplanned downtime.
+Which stop the normal operations of the incinerator.

 “We work in harsh environments and therefore we use Extreme Bearings”